 Agility – (AG).
 The first attribute is agility; it encompasses your speed, dexterity, and overall quickness.
 The acrobatics, pilot, thievery, and stealth skills reflect expertise in agility.
 Agility is used for dodging attacks, movement during combat and determining much quicker you are compared to others.

 Acrobatics.
 An agility (acrobatics) check covers tasks such as keeping your balance while walking on narrow or unstable surfaces or taking less damage from a fall.
 Acrobatics can also be used when attempting gymnastic stunts, including dives, rolls, and flips.
+If you have skill proficiency in Acrobatics, increase your Impulsive saving throws by one (+1) for each rank achieved.

 Pilot.
 The agility (pilot) skill is all about operating vehicles and things that go fast.
 Pilot is an encompassing skill (see above for more about encompassing skills).
 You can have pilot (hover car) or pilot (star ship).
 Pilot can be selected as a skill proficiency more than once, each time for a different type of vehicle.